Social welfare benefit for self-employed individuals

 - Medical card – if your income is below a certain level, you may get a medical card.

 Accounting Pro is Ireland’s premier payroll accounting service.
 We are here to help the busy contractor and company, with all your accounting and payroll needs.
 We are both an umbrella company and umbrella corporation and we can create your limited company.
 We are experts in contractor pensions, contractor health insurance, illness and sick benefit for the self employed and contractor expenses.
-To learn more about what we do please review https://www.accounting-pro.ie/ and contact us by email: email@example.com or phone us +353 1 592 1802.
-For the UK see Accounting-Pro UK.
+To learn more about what we do please review http://accounting-pro.ie/ and contact us by email: firstname.lastname@example.org or phone us +353 1 592 1802.
 “Social Welfare benefit for self-employed” is an article written by Accounting-Pro Ireland for the benefit of everyone.
 Feel free to share it but please give attribution on a CC BY-SA license.